Moving home with Sky

 Charges for moving home with Sky

 There are no fees for moving your existing Sky broadband service and your Direct Debits will remain the same.
 You will likely receive a refund in your final bill for your old address and a little extra in your first bill at your new address – this is simply due to stopping and restarting your connection.
-The exception to this is if your new address requires a landline to be installed, which costs £20, or if there is any additional work required in order to get your service up and running.
+The exception to this is if your new address requires a landline to be installed, which will incur a small fee, or if there is any additional work required in order to get your service up and running.

 Upgrading your Sky Broadband deal

-If you elect not to change your existing Sky package, then your contract will continue to roll on.
+If you elect not to change your existing Sky package, then your contract will continue to roll on and will keep the same end date.
 However, you may be thinking of taking the opportunity to make a few changes.
 You can speak to a Sky advisor in advance of your move and they will be able to tell you about any special offers available to existing customers.

 Upgrade your broadband speed

 If you currently have Sky Essential standard broadband, you might want to upgrade to Sky Superfast fibre and enjoy faster download speeds and a better online experience all round.
-Or you may find that Sky Ultrafast is available at your new address and choose to upgrade to Sky’s full fibre service, which offers speeds up to 500Mbps but is currently only available in limited areas of the country.
+Or you may find that Sky Ultrafast is available at your new address and choose to upgrade to Sky’s full fibre service, which offers speeds up to 900Mbps.

 Upgrade or change your Sky TV package